NoUsername10/Sunlight_Visualizer/README.md

 </details>

 ## Notes
-- With `preferIntegrationSettings: true` (default), integration entities/options are the primary source for camera/orientation/power settings.
 - In Force Sun Fallback mode, the card displays `SUN OVERRIDE ENABLED`.
 - Legacy/reserved keys with no active visual effect are intentionally omitted.